Skip to Main Content

 • Marketing

-A major in each of these areas (except HCA) earns the student a Bachelor of Business Administration.
-Students studying HCA will earn a Bachelor of Science with a minor in business administration.
+A major in each of these ares earns the student a Bachelor of Business Administration.
+Students wishing to pursue Economics have the choice between a Bachelor of Science or a Bachelor of Business Administration.

 A minor is an optional, secondary program of study, typically around six classes.
-Students can minor in a field inside or outside the College of Business.
 Minors can serve a variety of purposes, from augmenting your degree by specializing it more toward a particular industry or simply by adding variety by allowing you to study an additional subject area that you are interested in.

 • Business (18 credits, not available to business majors)